First-Timers Guide to Sonoma Wine Country

 If you’re doing lunch on your own, the girl & the fig is famously Wine Country, right on the Sonoma Plaza.

-Settle in and relax over mixed seasonal heirloom radishes from the fig’s garden, dotted with anchovy butter and grey sea salt; savory pork belly sandwich brightened with fennel aioli, apples and cabbage on brioche with a side of frites; or wild mushroom ravioli plump with house-made ricotta, truffles, sweet onion purée, cipollini onions, and ancho cress.
+Settle in and relax over mixed seasonal heirloom radishes from the fig’s garden.
+Enjoy dishes like the savory pork belly sandwich brightened with fennel aioli, apples and cabbage on brioche with a side of frites; or wild mushroom ravioli plump with house-made ricotta, truffles, sweet onion purée, cipollini onions, and ancho cress.

 You can spend most of the afternoon wandering the wonderful shops here, and enjoying tastings at the many tasting rooms throughout.